 - In tune with emotions

 ISFPs have an eye for art and their creative nature helps them find solutions to problems in very unique ways—making them a vital asset in any organization.
 Their curiosity about the world drives them, and their deep passion keeps them working hard until their goal is reached.

-They are also very likeable and popular people, especially because their sensitivity allows them to make deep connections and relationships with others.
+They are also very likable and popular people, especially because their sensitivity allows them to make deep connections and relationships with others.
 All of these personality traits illustrate how valuable an ISFP can be in the workplace.
 Understanding an ISFP’s strengths and weaknesses can help you decide what career would be your best fit.

 Here is a list of common weaknesses in ISFPs: